lixkote/GlacierIcons/README.md

 # GlacierIcons
-LineageOS icons but fluent &amp; 3D
+LineageOS icons but with a little twist